Alijamal1314/learning-to-code/README.md

 # learning-to-code
 Documenting my transition into software development through foundational programming and projects.
-# Jamal Naqvi – Learning & Projects
+# Ali Jamal Naqvi – Learning & Projects

 This repository documents my transition into software development, beginning with foundational programming concepts and progressing into hands-on projects.